-Project Status: Current
+Project Status: Completed

-It is a two-year project with a target completion date of 30 June 2022.
+It was a two-year project completed 30 June 2022.

-This information is needed to complement and support other initiatives endeavouring to start a new regional industry based on the sustainable management of tōtara forests on private and Maori land.
+The results of this project complement and support other initiatives endeavouring to start a new regional industry based on the sustainable management of tōtara forests on private and Maori land.

-Kimberley, M.; Quinlan, P,; Bergin, M. 2022: Results of the 2020 Remeasurement of Tōtara PSPs.
+Kimberley, M.; Quinlan, P,; Bergin, M. 2022: Results of the 2020 Remeasurement of Tōtara PSPs (PDF, 2.19 MB).
 Tane’s Tree Trust.
 Unpubl.
 16p.

 Contacts for this project